Asymptotically well-calibrated Bayesian $p$-value using the Kolmogorov-Smirnov statistic: Discussion

-Over the years, several alternative Bayesian $p$-value procedures have been developed to address the conservatism issue of ppp. \cite{bayarri2000p} introduced the conditional predictive $p$-value and the partial posterior predictive $p$-value which are asymptotically well-calibrated, as demonstrated by \cite{robins2000asymptotic}; \cite{hjort2006post} proposed calibrating ppp using the prior predictive distribution, while \cite{wang2021calibration} suggested calibration with the posterior predictive distribution to retain asymptotic uniformity; More recently, \cite{moran2019population} and \cite{li2022calibrated} independently proposed using separate subsets of the data to compute the posterior and measure model discrepancy, addressing the double-dipping issue of ppp.
-While these alternative procedures often exhibit better properties in terms of well-calibration and power, they typically come at the cost of ease of use, increased computation time, or reduced efficiency in utilizing information.
-With this note, we highlight the important role that test statistics play in the properties of $p$-values.
-For test statistics such as the modified KS test, and those discussed in \cite{robins2000asymptotic}, practitioners can confidently use ppp without resorting to more sophisticated procedures.
+Over the years, several alternative Bayesian $p$-value procedures have been developed to address the conservatism issue of the ppp. \cite{bayarri2000p} introduced the conditional predictive $p$-value and the partial posterior predictive $p$-value which are asymptotically well calibrated, as demonstrated by \cite{robins2000asymptotic}; \cite{hjort2006post} proposed calibrating the ppp using the prior predictive distribution, while \cite{wang2021calibration} suggested calibration with the posterior predictive distribution to retain asymptotic uniformity; More recently, \cite{moran2019population} and \cite{li2022calibrated} independently proposed using separate subsets of the data to compute the posterior and measure model discrepancy, addressing the double-dipping issue of the ppp.
+Although these alternative procedures often improve calibration and reduce conservatism, which typically leads to higher power, they generally do so at the cost of increased implementation complexity, higher computational burden, or reduced efficiency in information usage due to data splitting.
+With this article, we highlight the important role that test statistics play in the properties of $p$-values.
+For statistics such as the CKS and GKS tests, and those discussed in \cite{robins2000asymptotic}, practitioners can confidently use the ppp without resorting to more sophisticated procedures.
 It remains an active area of research to develop new procedures and characterize test statistics that yield asymptotically well-calibrated Bayesian $p$-values with good power.